Ankit3002/scripts/README.md

 # scripts

-This repository contains some important scripts that I used to optimize my workflow .
+This repository contains some important scripts that I use to optimize my workflow .